sjaakjules/Vault-Megafauna/project-structure.meetings.md

 We do this to provide glimpses in this overall way of interpreting things in the domain of more-than-human research.
 This is instead of claiming these objects as significant outcomes in themselves (we are not ready for this).

-TODO: SR - define this section better?
+TODO: @SR-- - define this section better?
 Clearly distinguish the speech acts/agents from the knowledge objects.

 TODO: consider how to show the technical stuff side-by-side with poetic interpretations (ie photos, videos...)